KyleTotorica/Enterprise-Active-Directory-SOC-Homelab-with-Wazuh/README.md

 This project is a hands on Security Operations Center home lab that I built to simulate real world monitoring, log ingestion, and detection and response techniques.
-The Lab uses Wazuh as a SIEM and Windows and Linux endpoints as well as a Kali Linux machine to simulate an outside attacker.
+The lab uses Wazuh as a SIEM and Windows and Linux endpoints as well as a Kali Linux machine to simulate an outside attacker.
+The environment evolved into a multi-tier application architecture including an internal web application and a dedicated database server to simulate real production dependency monitoring and troubleshooting workflows.

 Environment
 - Ubuntu Linux (Wazuh manager and Dashboard)